 There are many reasons to work on improving how we give thanks.
-Ranging from health benefits, feeling good, and changing the world, expressions of gratitude go a long way in helping us live more fulfilling and positive lives.
+Ranging from health benefits, feeling good, and changing the world, expressions of gratitude go a long way in helping us live more fulfilling and joyous lives.

 Let me start with this: I am grateful for you.